6

 If you’re woods has been responsibly timbered in the past, and some time has passed since it was last harvested, you likely have a high number of harvestable timber.

-If your woods were responsibly harvested in the past and enough time has passed since then, you likely have a good amount of harvestable timber.
-However, not all logs will be prime, so using average values instead of high-end estimates gives a more accurate timber value.
+If your woods were responsibly harvested and enough time has passed, you likely have harvestable timber—average values give realistic estimates.
 Alternatively, use the mean “All Grades” figure from the table, which is more reliable for larger forests.
 Both options will be used in examples below.

 Timber Valuation: An Example